Artist: Carter The Unstoppable Sex Machine

 I’m not showing off (well I am), but I remember being in Fruitbat’s house in Brixton circa 1991, with no journalistic purpose, just loitering.
 And Jim was so excited about a couplet he’d just written, he premiered it in my presence.
 It was that one.

 We don’t know who Rudy, David, Rosie, Abraham and Julianne are, but we wish them farewell all the same, unable not to think back to After The Watershed, which expensively bid goodbye to Ruby Tuesday, while at the same time begging the “silly cow” to come home.
 This song welcomes and repels at the same time.
 It’s what happens when you live in a stinking world.
 It probably explains why Carter kept reforming, promising to retire and then reforming again.
+Jim writes for a living.
 Hello, good evening, welcome and goodbye.